-Perm Winter School is a community of bright students, forward-looking academicians, and innovative industry practitioners in the area of quantitative finance and risk management.
-Every winter this comprehensive program covers the latest empirical researches, theoretical models, and industry best practices.Past events
+Perm Winter School is a community of bright students, forward-looking academicians, and innovative industry practitioners in the area of quantitative finance, risk management, and financial technologies.
+Every winter the school's comprehensive program covers the latest empirical researches, theoretical models, and industry best practices.Past events

-Richard Olsen is the founder of Lykke, Oanda, Olsen Associates.
+Richard Olsen is a pioneer in high-frequency finance.
+He has extensive entrepreneurial experience, and he is well known for his academic work.
+Richard is the founder of Lykke, Oanda, Olsen Associates.
 He oversees all portfolio investments as part of a comprehensive risk management process and is involved in the ongoing development of trading models.
 Richard has written and co-authored many scientific papers and published a book, numerous articles and opinion pieces on a variety of topics.
 Richard's unorthodox but compelling ideas have made him a very welcome speaker at conferences around the world.
 His goal is "to create tools of finance that are as slick and elegant as the most sophisticated tools of technology".

-Alexey Lobanov is a Deputy Director, Banking Regulation Department at the Bank of Russia.
+Alexey Lobanov is the Director of Banking Regulation Department at the Bank of Russia.
 Alexey graduated from the National Research University of Electronic Technology in Moscow and has a doctoral degree in finance awarded by the Russian Academy of Sciences.
 He has been a member of GARP since 1999 and member of the Steering Committee of PRMIA Russian Chapter since 2002.
 He is a Financial Risk Manager – certified by the Global Association of Risk Professionals and has 18 years of professional experience in finance.

 Alexey has over 20 papers and articles to his credit, edited and co-authored several books.
 He is a lecturer in technical and fundamental analysis and risk management.
 His research interests include financial intermediation theory, regulation of bank risks, risk analysis of large-scale investment projects, risk management of sovereign debt and reserves, and financial market analysis.